Say No to these Unnecessary Upgrades

 With that in mind, take a look at these unnecessary upgrades that end up costing more than they’re worth.

-Oil Change Add-ons – Regular oil changes are a great way to protect and extend the life of your vehicle’s engine.
-But they can be hard on your wallet if you agree to all the suggested upgrades such as a new air filter, fixing that ding in the windshield and making your headlights shine just like new.
+Regular oil changes are a great way to protect and extend the life of your vehicle’s engine.
+But they can be hard on your wallet if you agree to all the unnecessary upgrades such as a new air filter, fixing that ding in the windshield and making your headlights shine just like new.
 It can be tempting to agree to the extras just to stop the hard-sell sales pitch, but stay strong.
 Stick to the vehicle manufacturer’s recommendations for routine maintenance and say no to anything extra.